 There are times when you need to temporarily bypass all sensor inputs to the unit, such as when remote starting the vehicle.
 Anytime an auxiliary channel output is used, all inputs are bypassed for 5 seconds.
 During the 5 second bypass period, ground can be supplied to the H1/6 Blue wire without triggering the unit.
 When the 5 second bypass period ends, if the unit sees ground on the H1/6 Blue wire, all trigger inputs except the door trigger input will remain bypassed until 5 seconds after ground is removed from the BLUE wire.
-This can be done using the status output of any Directed Electronics remote start unit as shown in the following diagram:
+This can be done using the status output of a 551T remote start unit as shown below: